AndresNoGomez/Banking-Data-EDA/README.md

 ## Exploratory Data Analysis (EDA) with Python

-Comprehensive exploratory data analysis of a Portuguese bank's marketing campaign dataset using Python (Pandas, Numpy, Matplotlib).
-The project includes data preprocessing, missing value treatment, outlier detection, correlation analysis, and categorical variable impact assessment to identify key factors influencing customer subscription rates.
+This project analyzes data from telemarketing campaigns conducted by a Portuguese banking institution.
+The objective is to identify patterns in customer responses, key factors influencing conversion, and potential target segments to optimize future campaigns.

 ---

 ## Project Structure